dotnet/designs/accepted/2021/experimental-features/experimental-features.md

-We'll ship a built-in analyzer that will report diagnostics when an API is being called that is marked with this attribute and the feature name is not contained in the project's `ExperimentalFeatures` property.
+We'll ship a built-in analyzer that will report diagnostics when an API is being called that is marked with this attribute and the feature name is not contained in the project's `ExperimentalFeature` items.
 The default severity is `error`.

 This analyzer will also validate that all referenced assemblies only have assembly-level attributes for experimental features that the consuming project